Asian Elephants

 India’s Elephants

-India is home to over 55% of the Asian elephant population, with approximately 27,000 elephants in the wild.
+India is home to over 55% of the entire Asian elephant population, with fewer than 22,000 elephants left in the wild.
 As the human population grows (India became the most populous nation on earth in 2023), the elephants’ habitat is shrinking, putting them under immense pressure; with their ancient corridors and routes blocked by human development, their resources are cut off and they are pushed into contact and conflict with humans.
 They destroy crops and often venture into villages looking for food.
 There are fatal collisions with trains that speed through wildlife areas, and frequent deaths by electrocution from unauthorised fences.
 Indian elephants face many struggles to survive.

 Between 2010 and 2020 a total of 1,160 elephants were killed in India by non-natural causes.
 Electrocution due to contact with power transmission lines accounted for more than half of the deaths, with 348 elephants dying this way between 2017 and 2022.
 Another 186 jumbos lost their lives on railway tracks, followed by poaching, poisoning and train related accidents.